-- (2) Ms. Simmons was granted 204,145 shares of restricted Common Stock that vest over four years commencing on January 3, 2022, with a quarter to vest on the anniversary of the grant date, and thereafter in quarterly amounts until the entire award has vested, so long as Ms. Simmons remains in the service of the Company for such quarter. - (3) Mr. Archer was granted 129,384 shares of restricted Common Stock that vest over three years commencing on February 15, 2022, with a quarter to vest on July 15, 2022, with the remaining number of such shares to vest at the rate of 6.25% for each three-month period thereafter until the entire award has vested, provided, however, that if Mr. Archer terminates or ceases to provide services during such three-month period, the portion of the shares that would otherwise vest at the end thereof will vest as of Mr. Archer's termination or cessation of services. - (4) Amounts reflect the grant date fair value of such award granted, as computed in accordance with FASB ASC 718.
+- (2) Ms. Simmons was granted 10,208 shares of restricted Common Stock that vest over four years commencing on January 3, 2022, with a quarter to vest on the anniversary of the grant date, and thereafter in quarterly amounts until the entire award has vested, so long as Ms. Simmons remains in the service of the Company for such quarter. - (3) Ms. Simmons was granted 62,000 shares of restricted Common Stock that vest over four years commencing on July 3, 2023, with a quarter to vest on the anniversary of the grant date, and thereafter in quarterly amounts until the entire award has vested, so long as Ms. Simmons remains in the service of the Company for such quarter. - (4) Mr. Archer and FLG were granted 6,470 and 341 shares of restricted Common Stock, respectively, that vest over three years commencing on February 15, 2022, with a quarter to vest on July 15, 2022, with the remaining number of such shares to vest at the rate of 6.25% for each three-month period thereafter until the entire award has vested, provided, however, that if Mr. Archer or FLG terminates or ceases to provide services during such three-month period, the portion of the shares that would otherwise vest at the end thereof will vest as of Mr. Archer's or FLG's termination or cessation of services. - (5) Mr. Archer and FLG were granted 20,900 and 1,100 shares of restricted Common Stock, respectively, that vest over three years commencing on July 3, 2023, with a quarter to vest on July 3, 2024, with the remaining number of such shares to vest at the rate of 6.25% for each three-month period thereafter until the entire award has vested, provided, however, that if Mr. Archer or FLG terminates or ceases to provide services during such three-month period, the portion of the shares that would otherwise vest at the end thereof will vest as of Mr. Archer's or FLG's termination or cessation of services. - (6) Amounts reflect the grant date fair value of such award granted, as computed in accordance with FASB ASC 718.
 As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.

-Director Compensation for Fiscal Year 2022
+Director Compensation for Fiscal Year 2023

-During the year ended December 31, 2022, each of our non-employee directors earned fees paid or to be paid in cash and stock options for serving on our Board.
+During the year ended December 31, 2023, each of our non-employee directors earned fees paid or to be paid in cash and stock options for serving on our Board.
 Such compensation was paid to each director in quarterly installments.
-The following table reflects all compensation awarded to and earned by the Company's directors for the fiscal year ended December 31, 2022.
+The following table reflects all compensation awarded to and earned by the Company's directors for the fiscal year ended December 31, 2023.